cheminfo-js/chemcalc-extended/README.md

 * decimalsPPM : number of decimals for PPM
 * decimalsMass : number decimals for the mass

+#### analyseMF(mf, options)

+Extends analyseMF from chemcalc to return a property atoms that contains the number of each of the atoms.

+__Arguments__

+* mf - string with a molecular formula to charge
+* options

 ### matchMFs

 We will try to find the molecular formula that match